 MTI awards research and development money to companies and non-profit research organizations to support the commercialization of new technology, products and services.
 Grants and loans are made on a competitive basis and support efforts in technology.
 Programs require a 1:1 cash match, and are awarded based on scientific or technical merit, commercial feasibility, and potential for economic impact to the state.

-A quasi-governmental agency with a wide range of financing options available to lending institutions and companies including loan insurance, direct loans, and bonds.
+A quasi-governmental agency with a wide range of financing options available to companies including loan insurance, direct loans, and bonds.
 These include:

 - MAINE RURAL DEVELOPMENT AUTHORITY – Provides financial assistance to borrowers or communities to help develop/redevelop new or underutilized commercial industrial properties.
 The program provides funding of up to $500,000 for these purposes.

 - MAINE SEED CAPITAL TAX CREDIT – Equal to 50% of a qualified investor’s investment into a qualified company.
-A certificate will be issued by FAME to the investor and can be used as a credit to reduce an investor’s state taxes at a rate of 25% of the credit in the year of investment, and 25% in each of the following years until fully utilized.
-For bona fide Private Venture Funds, investments are refundable (cash).
+A certificate will be issued by FAME to the investor and can be used as a credit to reduce an investor’s state taxes at a rate of 25% of the credit in the year of investment, and 25% in each of the following 3 years.

 - NEW MARKETS CAPITAL INVESTMENT CREDIT – An investor making a qualified equity investment in a low-income community business through a qualified Community Development Entity is allowed a credit equal to 39% of the investment over a seven year period.
 These credits are refundable.

 Workforce Training Assistance

 Program funds customized workforce training delivered through Maine’s seven community colleges.
 Grants are available to fund pre-hire, post-hire and incumbent training and may require a match depending on company size.